-A regional emissions analysis was conducted for the years 2020, 2021, 2023, 2024, 2026, 2029, 2031, 2037 and 2042 for each applicable pollutant.
-Addition analysis years 2022 and 2025 were also included in this conformity analysis to address upcoming 2018 PM2.5 Plan budgets for the 2012 PM2.5 standard.
+A regional emissions analysis was conducted for the years 2021, 2022, 2023, 2024, 2025, 2026, 2029, 2031, 2037 and 2042 for each applicable pollutant.
 All analyses were conducted using the latest planning assumptions and emissions models.
-The major conclusions of TCAG's Conformity Analysis for the 2021 FTIP are:
+The major conclusions of the 2021 Conformity Analysis for the 2021 FTIP Amendment No. 5 and 2018 RTP Amendment No. 2 are:

-- For 2008 and 2015 8-hour ozone, the total regional on-road vehicle-related emissions (ROG and NOx) associated with implementation of the 2021 FTIP for all years tested are projected to be less than the approved emissions budgets specified in the 2018 Updates to the California State Implementation Plan for the San Joaquin Valley (2018 SIP Update).
-The conformity tests for ozone are therefore satisfied. - For PM-10, the total regional vehicle-related emissions (PM-10 and NOx) associated with implementation of the 2021 FTIP for all years tested are either (1) projected to be less than the approved emissions budgets, or (2) less than the emission budgets using the approved PM-10 and NOx trading mechanism for transportation conformity purposes from the 2007 PM-10 Maintenance Plan (as revised in 2015).
-The conformity tests for PM-10 are therefore satisfied. - For the 1997 annual and 24-hour and 2012 annual PM2.5 standards, the total regional on-road vehicle-related emissions associated with implementation of the 2021 FTIP for the analysis years are either (1) projected to be less than the approved emission budgets, or (2) less than the emission budgets using the approved PM2.5 and NOx trading mechanism for transportation conformity purposes from the 2008 PM2.5 Plan (as revised in 2011).
-In addition, this conformity analysis includes an "upcoming budget test" demonstrating conformity to the 2018 PM2.5 Plan transportation conformity budgets for the 1997 and 2012 PM2.5 budgets, should EPA approve or find these adequate before federal approval of the 2021 FTIP conformity analysis.
-The conformity tests for PM2.5 for the 1997 and 2012 standards are therefore satisfied.
+- For 2008 and 2015 8-hour ozone, the total regional on-road vehicle-related emissions (ROG and NOx) associated with implementation of the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 for all years tested are projected to be less than the approved emissions budgets specified in the 2018 Updates to the California State Implementation Plan for the San Joaquin Valley (2018 SIP Update).
+The conformity tests for ozone are therefore satisfied. - For PM-10, the total regional vehicle-related emissions (PM-10 and NOx) associated with implementation of the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 for all years tested are either (1) projected to be less than the approved emissions budgets, or (2) less than the emission budgets using the approved PM-10 and NOx trading mechanism for transportation conformity purposes from the 2007 PM-10 Maintenance Plan (as revised in 2015).
+The conformity tests for PM-10 are therefore satisfied. - For the 1997 annual and 24-hour standards, the total regional on-road vehicle-related emissions associated with implementation of the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 for the analysis years are either (1) projected to be less than the approved emission budgets, or (2) less than the emission budgets using the approved PM2.5 and NOx trading mechanism for transportation conformity purposes from the 2008 PM2.5 Plan (as revised in 2011).
+In addition, this conformity analysis includes an "upcoming budget test" demonstrating conformity to the transportation conformity budgets contained in the 2018 PM2.5 Plan for the 1997 PM2.5 serious area requirements.
+The conformity tests for 1997 PM2.5 standards are therefore satisfied.